deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16930/index.md

 ![](figures/figures_3_0.png)

-> 🔼 The figure illustrates the MathNeuro process, showing how it identifies math-specific parameters by comparing top parameters for math and non-math inputs and removing those common to both.
+> 🔼 The figure illustrates the MathNeuro process of identifying math-specific parameters by comparing top parameters for math and non-math inputs and removing those important for both.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Overview of MathNeuro.
 First, we sum weights times activations separately over N samples for math and non-math inputs, finding the top-K parameters for each input type.
 Next, we find math-specific parameters by removing parameters that are important for non-math inputs.